deltachat/spec/spec.md

 ## Change group name

-To change the group-name, the messenger MUST send a message with the action header `Chat-Group-Name-Changed: 1` to all group members.
+To change the group-name,
+the messenger MUST send the action header `Chat-Group-Name-Changed` with the value set to the old group name to all group members.
+The new group name goes to the header `Chat-Group-Name`.

 The messenger SHOULD send an explicit mail for each name change.
 The body of the message SHOULD contain a localized description about what happened